-Adding to his already impressive résumé, crew chief Ryan “Rudy” Fugle will climb atop the pit box for his third NASCAR Cup Series season leading driver William Byron and the iconic No. 24 Hendrick Motorsports team.
-Entering his third year with the 14-time Cup Series championship organization, Fugle has his goals set to build off a successful 2022 and make a run for the championship in 2023.
+Adding to his already impressive résumé, crew chief Ryan "Rudy" Fugle will climb atop the pit box for his fourth NASCAR Cup Series season leading driver William Byron and the iconic No. 24 Hendrick Motorsports team in 2024.
+Entering his fourth year with the 14-time Cup Series championship organization, Fugle has his goals set to build off his successful first three campaigns and make a run for the championship in 2024.

 Growing up in Livonia, New York, Fugle’s passion for auto racing was evident from an early age.
 In addition to working at his family’s salvage yard, he cut his teeth in the dirt racing world competing in a 600cc micro sprint and working on a friend’s dirt modified at the local track level.
 After his high school graduation, Fugle attended Rochester Institute of Technology before following his dream of working in NASCAR by moving to North Carolina to continue his education.
 Upon graduating from UNC Charlotte with a degree in mechanical engineering, he took his first job in the sport at Robert Yates Racing, where he started as an engineering intern and shock specialist.
 After two years, Fugle transitioned to Germain Racing as an engineer before being promoted to a NASCAR Xfinity Series crew chief in 2009 for driver Michael Annett.